airacommunity/AIRA-User-Guide/F.3.07 Google Calender Activity.md

 The Get Calendar Event app in AIRA's Google Calendar integration retrieves specific calendar events based on user-defined criteria.
 It streamlines the process of fetching event data directly within workflows, enhancing automation and task management efficiency.

 -   Navigate to Google Calendar App: Go to the AIRA app section and search for the Google Calendar app.
 -   Select Get Calendar Event: Click on the Google Calendar app, which will display options including the Get Calendar Event app.
 -   Drag and Drop into Workflow: Drag and drop the Get Calendar Event app into the AIRA workflow canvas and connect it to the desired location.
 -   Open App Settings: Double-click on the app to open its settings.

--   Select Connection: Choose the appropriate connection to authenticate with Google Calendar.
+-   Select Connection: Choose the appropriate connection to authenticate with Google Calendar
 -   Choose Calendar: Select the calendar from which you want to retrieve events.
 -   Select Event: Specify the event or events you want to retrieve.
 -   Save Settings: Click on the submit button to save the app settings.

 **Additional Options:**

 Right-click on the app in the AIRA Designer workflow to access additional options:

 - Unlink: Disconnect the app from any connected apps or tools in the workflow.
 - Setting: Access and modify the settings of the app.
 - Rename: Change the name of the apps for better organization.
 - Trigger: Set triggers on the app to initiate actions based on specified conditions or events.
 - Delete Module: Permanently delete the app from the workflow if it's no longer needed.